Most of the internationally common car rental agencies have offices at the

 - Special rates offered for longer rentals.

 - If you are going to stay for a month or longer and think older car models are acceptable investigate less known car hire companies which might save you 50% of the rental price or try and negotiate a better price.

 - When picking up your vehicle make sure that any damage on the car is recorded on the documents i.e. a crack in the windscreen as you will be held responsible for payment for these when returning the car unless you have proof they already existed.

 - Petrol prices have fluctuated greatly the last years.
-Mid August 2012 the price for petrol is approximately R11.70 per litre.
+Mid August 2014 the price for petrol is just under R 14 per litre.
 You can find your currency here.

 Some car rental companies give discounts to customers of certain air lines.
 Other car rental companies give points to certain frequent flyers programmes.
 Also find out from the car rental company if they offer discounts to certain credit card being used.